InsideOut Institute Logo

-A relapse is also a natural part of the journey back to health and can also act as useful learning opportunity.
-This can help you to recover more quickly or easily next time.
+A relapse is also a natural part of the journey back to health, and by reflecting on what happened and what you could have done differently, it can also act as a useful learning opportunity.
+This can help you to recover more quickly or easily next time

 • Seek help from your treatment team and support network